The Dirichlet boundary problem for second order parabolic operators satisfying Carleson condition: Introduction

-The result we present here establish solvability of the $L^p$ Dirichlet boundary value problem for the parabolic equation $u_t-\mbox{div}(A\nabla u) - \boldsymbol{B}\cdot \nabla u=0$ with coefficients that satisfy a similar Carleson condition adapted to parabolic settings.
+with coefficients that satisfy a similar Carleson condition adapted to parabolic settings.
 To be specific, if $(X,t)$ is a point in a parabolic domain $\Omega$ (c.f.
 Definition \ref{D:domain}) (here $X$ denotes the spatial and $t$ the time variable), consider a parabolic distance between points

 In this metric, we consider the distance function $\delta$ of a point $(X,t)$ to the boundary $\partial\Omega$

 The parabolic version of the Carleson condition is that

 and